Dear Teachers of Chinese ELLs or Emergent Bilinguals:

 Dear Teachers of Chinese ELLs:

-I want to ask you to use—and share freely—the Dim Sum Warriors Bilingual Comic App with your students.
+I want to ask you to use—and share freely—the Dim Sum Warriors Bilingual Comic WEB APP with your students.

-The app contains very funny comic stories in English and Chinese (both traditional and simplified scripts) that elementary school-level kids will enjoy.
+The WEB APP contains very funny comic stories in English and Chinese (both traditional and simplified scripts) that elementary school-level kids will enjoy.

 The stories are specially crafted to spur thinking about important themes such as difference, acceptance, and empathy—all through hilarious stories featuring super-cute dumplings!